 The first thing to remember is that reality as an absolute underlies any attempted description of it, so for anyone to claim that the scientific method and the consensus of multiple witnesses defines the ultimate truth about reality is just a religious statement made in blind faith.
 We need to be reminded that voting on what's factual has no effect on the facts.
 The keystone of science--being able to repeat experimental results--is the building block of consensus, not the building block of reality.
 There is no building block of reality itself; it just exists.
 Consensus is just dimensionality, physicality, gravity, the joining of separate things together again: threeness.
 Consensus creates worlds, not reality.
 Worlds spring from reality, and not the other way around.

 When it comes to questions of mortality, life and death, eternity and survival thereunto, we rely on the notion of time in order for the conversation to make sense.
 Oddly enough, nonsense is then forthcoming.
 Unworlders are fond of saying that there's no time in the Unworld, but then they turn around and describe an experience they had there as a "past life".
 I agree that there are other lives that we can live, but this would be a matter of merging with other identities and experiencing their perspectives.
 Reincarnation is not an invalid assumption, just an unnecessary one.
-The Occam's Razor of logic should have us questioning the assumption that individuals are born in the past and proceed to the future, yet on some vague spiritual level never actually dying.
+The Occam's Razor of logic should have us questioning the assumption that individuals are born in the past and proceed to the future, yet on some vague spiritual level they never actually die.
 And this vague spiritual level depends on souls entering and leaving bodies, the klunkiest of vague notions.
 Time is not a basic on which reality is built, but the other way around.
 Time is one imperfect description of fourness.
 Some scientists call it the fourth dimension, but it's not a dimension, because it doesn't measure objects.
 Dimensionality is threeness.

 Fourness is order, hierarchy, value, system, arrangement, time, etc. Time is an ordering of experience but time doesn't give birth to us.
 Reality gives birth to us, and that "us" or identity or 2ness underlies time which is 4ness.
 Identity or separateness or distinction of one thing from another is built into any notion of time, but time is not built into identity.
 As a belief system, reincarnation exists for sociological, religious, and psychological reasons.
 Same goes for the corollaries of reincarnation, the notion of lives between lives with guided counseling sessions and goal formation and flow charts and possible futures and the idea that individuals and species are evolving into something greater.
 With infinity underlying all these details, nothing greater awaits us in some future.
 Time is just one way of experiencing reality.
 Fourness, like any of the harmonics, can be turned up or down or turned off.
 The simpler explanation of the incarnations that people experience in unworldings and near death experiences is that we resonate with another identity and merge with them.